International House, Melbourne: George Hicks Building

-Heads of College
+Heads of International House

 Student life

 International House has capacity for 283 undergraduate students, 56 graduate students and 17 residential academic staff.
-Over half the students are international, from 39 countries around the world.
+Nearly sixty percent of the students are international, from 51 countries.
 It consists of nine residential buildings with associated dining, educational and recreational facilities located within 1.5 hectares of gardens.

-All International House students are a part of the International House Student Club.
-This committee of this student club runs most of the activities that take place at the college.
+All International House students are a part of the two incorporated International House Student Clubs.
+The committee of these student clubs run most of the activities that take place at the hall.

 Diversity

-International House has always placed a strong emphasis on diversity within the student population.
-The largest single national group is Australian students who form 33–40% of the population.
-International students living at the college are from around 39 different countries around the world.
+The largest single national group is Australian students who form around 40% of the population.
+International students living at the hall are from around 51 different countries.
 Approximately equal numbers of males and females studying a range of courses are accepted.

 Angus Mitchell Library

-International House provides supplementary tutorials for its residents in over 50 different university subjects.
-The tutorial program is run by a team of residential tutors, who live in residence at the College and are easily accessible for consultations.
-In addition to providing academic support, the tutors are also responsible for providing emotional and pastoral care to the residents.

-The Angus Mitchell Library was named after the president of Rotary International (1948–1949) and is housed in the Founders Building.
-It has an extensive collection of volumes that have an emphasis on Australia and South East Asia, including core undergraduate textbooks.
-Book are available to be borrowed when semester is in session, however sharing of core textbooks is possible due to high demand.
+The Angus Mitchell Library (also known at the International House Library) was named after the first Australian to become president of Rotary International (1948–1949).

 Satadal

 Satadal is the year book produced by International House students each year.
 The first Satadal was published in 1959, two years after the arrival of the first residents at International House.
-'Satadal' is a Sanskrit word used to suggest unity in diversity, and harmony in multiformity.
-It is symbolised by the lotus flower.
+'Satadal' is a Sanskrit word used to suggest unity in diversity, and harmony in multiformity because it means a hundred united petals of the Lotus.